-As depicted in Table A-3, the following significant changes occurred during FY 2017-2018:
+As depicted in Table A-3, the following significant changes occurred during FY 2019-2020:

-- Capital assets increased by \$1.2 million as a result of \$700,000 increase to land for groundwater production and the completion of the following projects: The Miramar, Fulton and Williams Switchboards, the Administration Building Renovation and the Leroy's Connection. - More information about TVMWD's capital assets is presented in Note 3 of the Notes to the Basic Financial Statements.
+- Total Nondepreciable Assets increased \$3.5 million mainly due to continued work on the Grand Avenue Well. - Total Depreciable Assets increased \$660,000 primarily due to completion of the JWL Control Valve, the addition of a vehicle and an excavation/valve turning trailer for operations. - More information about TVMWD's capital assets is presented in Note 3 of the Notes to the Basic Financial Statements.